Technigo/project-survey/README.md

-# Survey Form built with React -->
+# Survey Form built with React --> :newspaper:

 This is a survey form built with React Hooks.
 In this project I use React useState hook and I connect HTML form inputs to state.

-## Tools/ techniques, approach and planning
+## Tools/ techniques, approach and planning :hammer:

 This short survey in built with funcional React.
 The project is divided into multiple Components (each input, select, radio buttons and submit button are into separate Components).